 - 1. The purpose must be to present a paper that has not been presented and is not scheduled to be presented at the AUA, NCS, or another subspecialty meeting. - A request to attend the meeting must be submitted by the resident to the Program Director at least 2 months prior to the meeting. - 3.
 The Program Director will verify the faculty sponsor is supportive. - 4.
 The resident must not be on any type of remediation or probation. - Vacation time must be used for this or any other meeting that results in more than the one week per year conference time maximum. - 6.
-The resident must get specific costs pre-approved on the Department's travel pre-approval form. - 7.
-The resident must follow applicable expenditure policies
+The resident must get specific costs pre-approved by the Program Coordinator in consensus with the Department Administrator. - 7.
+The resident must follow applicable expenditure policies including booking through Concur. - 8.
+The resident must meet early registration deadlines and apply for resident travel stipends when available.